 The benefits, however, far outweigh the drawbacks, say the Schnarrs.
 For instance, they’re realizing the promise of higher yields and a reduced reliance on outside labor, and according to Murray, the setup is, indeed, much easier on his knees.

 “One of the main benefits to having a robotic system,” Todd adds, “is that everything is monitored 24 hours a day, every day.
-Like, if milk gets off-color ’cause of mastitis, or if a cow gets injured and there ends up blood in the milk, all of that milk is dumped down the drain.
+Like, if milk gets off-color ’cause of mastitis, or if a milking cow gets injured and there ends up blood in the milk, all of that milk is dumped down the drain.
 It’s one of the best tools I think of that you could have for making quality milk.”

-The system also records a vast amount of data, including number of milkings, how many steps each cow takes per day, milk quality and information on cow health.
+The system also records a vast amount of data, including number of milkings, how many steps each cow takes per day, milk quality and information on milking cow health.
 Cameras also monitor the milkers and herd, and all the aforementioned information is available via the Internet for those with access.

 The cows are more comfortable too, and possibly happier, which may seem like an intangible benefit until an increased yield is taken into account.
 Both Schnarrs believe there is a causal relationship between the two.